e1pang/Flickr_Scraper/README.md

 from bs4 import BeautifulSoup
 ```

-Can scrape images given links to a photostream (such as https://www.flickr.com/photos/141159174@N07/) or an album (such as https://www.flickr.com/photos/parismadrid/albums/72157652417586970).
+Can scrape images given links to a [photostream](https://www.flickr.com/photos/141159174@N07/) or an [album.](https://www.flickr.com/photos/parismadrid/albums/72157652417586970)

 Can also be given as keyword (such as 'dog').

 Note: Searching with a keyword involves (automated) scrolling and loading a lot of images, so I recommend photostreams and albums if possible.
+I wonder if this is Flickr's way of preventing anyone from easily stealing their millions of dog images.

 #### Flickr_Fast